azorg/sx127x/README.md

 2. This this free and open source software
 3. Author: Alex Zorg azorg(at)mail.ru
 4. Licenced by GPLv3
-5. Tested on Orange Pi Zero, Orange Pi Win Plus (in plans)
+5. Tested on Orange Pi Zero (Pi One and Pi Win Plus in plans)
 6. Sources based on:
   * https://github.com/azorg/sx127x_esp
   * https://github.com/azorg/spi